JennEYoon/fastai-deep-learning/README.md

 # fastai-dl-study repo

 ### Update Nov 11, 2022:
   * Fastai release stable diffusion notebooks as YouTube videos 9, 9a, 9b, 10.
-See 2022 Queensland class.
+See "diffusion-22" folder.
+  * Fastai has 2022 version of Part 1 and Part 2 classes from Queensland, Australia.
+  * Note, Fastai never updated 2020 class Part 2 to go with the book published in August 2020.

 ### Update, September 2022:
   * Started 2022 version of Fast.AI deep learning class.